-Tropaeolum comes into bloom from summer to autumn and carry trumpet shaped flowers, these are a little unusual due to having long spurs; the Nasturtium flowers may be orange, red or yellow.
+Tropaeolum comes into bloom from summer to autumn.
+They carry trumpet shaped flowers, these are a little unusual due to having long spurs.
+Nasturtium flowers may be orange, red or yellow.

 Tropaeolum majus – Indian Cress by Eran Finkle.